-- b) The Fiscal Situation of the Shareholders Shareholders of companies in countries with high dividend taxes tend to prefer to replace dividends with bonuses on salaries and vice versa.
+b) The Fiscal Situation of the Shareholders Shareholders of companies in countries with high dividend taxes tend to prefer to replace dividends with bonuses on salaries and vice versa.
 In addition to this, it should also be noted the financial situation in the company such as earnings stability, corporate liquidity, debt, access to capital markets, etc.

-- 2. External Factors
+2. External Factors

-- a) The Overall Economy
+a) The Overall Economy

 Uncertainty of economic conditions and business environment cause management to hold back profits in the form of retained earnings to prepare cash reserves in the future and maintain the company's liquidity position.
-However, in a period of prosperity, management has more free choices because of the availability of significant cash flows d) Contractual Restriction
+However, in a period of prosperity, management has more free choices because of the availability of significant cash flows b) The situation on Capital Market Managements will determine the dividend policy by looking at the stability of price movements in the capital market.

-- b) The situation on Capital Market Managements will determine the dividend policy by looking at the stability of price movements in the capital market. - c) Legal Restriction e) Entries in Capital Market
+c) Legal Restriction